kirillsulim/blog-jekyll/_posts/2020-08-27-one-man-scrum-iter-1-planning.md

 ---
 layout: default
 title: "One man scrum.
 React blog.
-Iteration 1: planning"
+Iteration 1: planning."
 ---

 For the first iteration I will take story: